CardShark BidBase Editor

 If you specify Points, then the Num field cannot be left blank.
 For example, with the hand KJ9653-JT3-Q2-53, we want to specify that the bidder has a 6-card suit and no outside stoppers, so for the lower 3 suits, Num is specified as "<8" and Points as "0stop".
 At some point I will fix the program to allow Num to be left blank when specifying Points.

-Most of the features in the Input Box hand specs are designed to allowing multiple suit specs in just one entry in order to save database space and processing time.
+Most of the features in the Input Box hand specs are designed to allow multiple suit specs in just one entry in order to save database space and processing time.

 For example, for a recent hand (A-AK742-A3-AQ753 in Bobby Wolff's "Aces" bridge column, the question was whether to open 2 or 1 (as is usually recommended for strong 2-suited hands).

 The problem is how to show this in one entry.
 Here is the answer:

 To open 2, Wolff says the two suits should be a major and a minor.
 By setting "X" to 5+ and putting an X in Spades and Hearts, we are assured of getting a 5-card major.